I built the house myself: Adekaz speaks up as 1st wife drags him and Mercy Aigbe

 - In a bid to clear the air, Adekaz revealed that all his first wife did was buy some furnishing materials in the house and he has refunded part of the money

-- He also added that his first wife left him no choice but to remarry after she relocateed permamantly to the United States
+- He also added that his first wife left him no choice but to remarry after she relocated permanently to the United States

-In a lengthy post, Adekaz refuted his first wife's claims over the fact that they built a house together, he disclosed that she bought some furnishings in the house and he has refunded part of her money.
+In a lengthy post, Adekaz refuted his first wife's claims that they built a house together, he disclosed that she bought some furnishings in the house and he has refunded part of her money.

 Stop pushing me: 1st wife of Mercy Aigbe's hubby warns couple, gives them 12-hours ultimatum, Nigerians react

-The movie marketer added that his new wife Mercy Aigbe has also addedsome furnishings in the house and he understands that his first wife is angry about him taking a second wife but she left him no choice when she relocated to the US.
+The movie marketer added that his new wife Mercy Aigbe has also added some furnishings to the house and he understands that his first wife is angry about him taking a second wife but she left him no choice when she relocated to the US.

 See the post below: